Severe Weather Statement issued for Hale, Lamb, Lubbock by NWS - News Break

 Severe Weather Statement issued for Hale, Lamb, Lubbock by NWS

-Effective: 2021-05-26 22:33:00 CDT Expires: 2021-05-26 22:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for northwestern Texas.
+Effective: 2021-05-26 22:25:00 CDT Expires: 2021-05-26 22:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until midnight CDT for northwestern Texas.
 For your protection move to an interior room on the lowest floor of a building.
 Prepare immediately for large hail and damaging winds.
 People outside should move to a shelter, inside a strong building and away from windows.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Hale; Lamb; Lubbock A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1045 PM CDT FOR NORTHWESTERN LUBBOCK...SOUTHWESTERN HALE AND SOUTHEASTERN LAMB COUNTIES At 1033 PM CDT, a severe thunderstorm was located 5 miles northwest of Abernathy, moving northeast at 60 mph.
+Target Area: Hale; Lamb; Lubbock A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1045 PM CDT FOR NORTHWESTERN LUBBOCK...NORTHEASTERN HOCKLEY...SOUTHWESTERN HALE AND SOUTHEASTERN LAMB COUNTIES At 1025 PM CDT, a severe thunderstorm was located 6 miles east of Anton, or 11 miles west of Abernathy, moving northeast at 60 mph.
 HAZARD...70 mph wind gusts and quarter size hail.
 SOURCE...West Texas Mesonet.
 At 1020 PM, the mesonet near Anton measured a wind gust of 71 mph.
 IMPACT...Hail damage to vehicles is expected.
 Expect considerable tree damage.
 Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Abernathy.
+Locations impacted include Abernathy and Anton.
 HAIL...1.00IN WIND...70MPHalerts.weather.gov